 The features we discussed for search engines are also verified in a search box.
 The accuracy of the search box needs constant improvements.
 The search results should be relevant.
 The search box should be fast and consume less bandwidth while producing results.

 All these expectations from a search box go into the test search process.
 An ideal and perfect search box needs to stand firm on all these norms and requirements.

 Test search involves different scenarios and cases.
 Different keywords that users will enter are checked, and then the results are checked.
 It is a complex process and not as simple as the search box looks.
 Like every testing process, a test search also requires several documents to be prepared before the start of actual test work.

 Document Preparation For Test Search

 A test plan is an essential part of the testing process.
 Testers draft test plan when testing any component of your software or website, including the search box.

 The test plan defines every detail about the test search.
 It describes the resources available, the preferred budget, scenarios, the approach, and the schedule of different tasks within testing.

 A test plan should also define who will perform which job.
-This criterion is decided based on skill levels of various persons and speciality of departments.
+This criterion is decided based on skill levels of various persons and the specialty of departments.
 Engineers and testing heads prepare the test plan with proper coordination from the design team.

-In addition to Test scenarios, Test cases are essential while drafting the plan for test search.
-A test case document defines the set of conditions or variables that software must fulfil to be a finished product.
+In addition to Test Scenarios, Test Cases are essential while drafting the plan for test search.
+A test case document defines the set of conditions or variables that software must fulfill to be a finished product.